saveniukk/SelfAssessment/Skills/Programming.md

   - Doubly list 👂 heard
   - Unrolled list
   - Circular list 🎓 known
-  - Queue 🎓 known
+  - Queue 🖐️ used
-  - Stack 🎓 known
+  - Stack 🖐️ used
   - Deque 🎓 known
   - Tree 🖐️ used
   - Graph 🖐️ used